-During fiscal years 2013 and 2012, the Trustee and Agent invested the Program's assets in money market funds and U.S. Treasury securities.
+During fiscal years 2014 and 2013, the Program's assets were held in a deposit account or invested in money market funds, federal agency securities and U.S. Treasury securities.
 The money market funds invest exclusively in obligations of the U.S. Treasury, including Treasury bills, bonds and notes.
 Program assets are reported at cost.